 The SICSAG Chairman provides valuable information to Council on matters relating to the national audits, quality assurance and improvement.

-Stephen Cole is a Consultant in Intensive Care Medicine and Anaesthesia, based at Ninewells Hospital in Dundee.
+Naz Lone is a Senior Clinical Lecturer at The University of Edinburgh and a Consultant in Intensive Care Medicine based at the Royal Informary of Edinburgh.
 He can be contacted on email@example.com

 CSO Critical Care Research Specialty Group

 Dr Michael Gillies